-The first coefficient of correlation is about .99 which implies that duration of an operator and duration of its partners are highly correlated.
+The first coefficient of correlation is r=0.99 which implies that duration of an operator and duration of its partners are highly correlated.
 We have the same high correlation between duration of the company and the number of contracts and the number of partners (plots 3 and 2 of figure (16) respectively).
 According to the different values we found, the duration of operators is highly influenced by the duration of the neighbors, the numbers of contracts, and the number of partners.
 We repeat these steps for the drillers.
 We have the following table.